jgdemattos/consolidated-projection/README.md

 ## About Me & Contact

-I am a results-oriented marketing professional passionate about leveraging technology and data to drive growth and efficiency.
-This project is one example of how I bridge the gap between marketing strategy and technical execution.
+I am a results-oriented marketing professional specializing in leveraging data and technology to drive efficiency and growth.
+This project exemplifies my ability to bridge marketing strategy with hands-on technical implementation (API integration, automation, data processing).

 * **LinkedIn:** [My LinkedIn Profile](https://www.linkedin.com/in/joaomattos-marketing-manager/)
 * **Portfolio:** [Other projects I'm working on](https://joaomattos.pro/)